Remote Work Glossary

 Resistance to change

-Getting started with centralized payroll systems may require significant changes to an organization’s existing payroll processes, leading to resistance from employees or managers who are used to the old way of doing things.
+Getting started with centralized systems may require significant changes to an organization’s existing processes, leading to resistance from employees or managers who are used to old workflows.
+Providing clear timelines and feedback loops through a solid change management plan ensures smooth implementation while supporting employees.

 Tips for managing centralized payroll